sedenardi/sandersdenardi.com/src/pages/2017-05-05-twilio-conference-system/index.md

 });
 ```

-After we say welcome (in the <a href="https://www.twilio.com/docs/api/twiml/say#attributes-voice" target="_blank">friendly "alice" voice</a>), we redirect to the route that gathers the access code.
+After we say welcome (in the [friendly "alice" voice](https://www.twilio.com/docs/api/twiml/say#attributes-voice)), we redirect to the route that gathers the access code.

 ```js
 app.post('/gather', (request, response) => {